 - Not appreciating how hard knowledge management can be – as with any other organizational change that involves people, organizational change management (OCM) tools and techniques are needed to help transform both cultural aspects and the ways of working.
 But the act of knowledge “extraction,” i.e. capturing what people know, is also complicated, as described in the next subsection.

-These three barriers need addressing, with a good place to start being the following good practices.
+These three barriers need addressing for knowledge management success, with a good place to start being the following good practices.

 5 must-dos for starting your organization’s knowledge journey right

-So, what should your IT support organization do when starting out with, or trying to improve, its knowledge sharing capabilities?
+So, what should your IT support organization do when starting out with, or trying to improve, its knowledge-sharing capabilities and knowledge management success?

 - Focus on knowledge exploitation over management.
 While “knowledge management” is the accepted term for what’s needed (for successful knowledge sharing), there’s also the need to ensure that the real focus is on exploiting knowledge rather than simply on its collection, storage, and management.